entzik/status-machina/README.md

 - find all machines that have terminated
 - find all machines that are in an error state, and get details about those errors
-- find all machines that are stalled, that is, they are not in a terminal state and have not received an event in a specified amoutn of time.
+- find all machines that are stalled, that is, they are not in a terminal state and have not received an event in a specified amount of time.
+Remember that machines waiting in idle states should not be considered stale.
 - take a machine out of error state and have it resume its function.

 The code snippet bellow shows typical usage examples of this functionality.